Concatenated Codes for Short-Molecule DNA Storage with Sequencing Channels of Positive Zero-Undetected-Error Capacity: Proof of Theorem

 which is monotonically decreasing in $s$.

 Upper-bounding \eqref{ref62} with \eqref{ref63} yields that

 which holds since

 Given the samples $\bU=\bu$, we take the expectation with respect to the random sequencing, which induces the random vector $\bV$.
-We take this expectation in two steps - over $\bV$ given the amount of samples $S=s$, and in the second step, over $S$.
+We take this expectation in two steps: first over $\bV$ given $S=s$, and then over $S$.
 For any $s\in\{0,\ldots,\NOS\}$, define the set

 Now,